Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

 \subsection{Automorphic data on toroidal compactifications of (mixed) Shimura varieties}

 \begin{PAR} The toroidal compactifications of (mixed) Shimura varieties are naturally equipped with automorphic data with logarithmic connection in the sense of Definition~\ref{DEFAUTDATA}.
-We only sketch the relation with the theory of mixed Shimura varieties and their toroidal compactifications in this section, hinting at the reasons for the axioms to be satisfied.
-The only exception is the boundary vanishing axiom which will be investigated more in detail.
+We sketch the relation with the theory of mixed Shimura varieties and their toroidal compactifications in this section, hinting at the reasons for the axioms to be satisfied.
+The boundary vanishing axiom which will be investigated more in detail.